hjdhjd/homebridge-unifi-protect/README.md

 * This plugin supports audio coming from UniFi cameras.
 It does **not** support two-way audio at this time.

 * **Audio support will not work unless you have a version of ffmpeg that supports fdk-aac.** Unfortunately, most default installations of ffmpeg are not compiled with support for fdk-aac.
 You'll need to compile or acquire a version of ffmpeg that does.
-Doing so is beyond the scope of this plugin.
+Doing so is beyond the scope of this documentation.
 There are plenty of guides to this - Google is your friend.
-This plugin uses [ffmpeg-for-homebridge](https://www.npmjs.com/package/ffmpeg-for-homebridge) which easies pain somewhat by providing prebuilt static binaries of ffmpeg for certain platforms, and save you the trouble of having to compile a version of ffmpeg yourself.
+This plugin uses [ffmpeg-for-homebridge](https://www.npmjs.com/package/ffmpeg-for-homebridge) which eases the pain somewhat by providing prebuilt static binaries of ffmpeg for certain platforms, and save you the trouble of having to compile a version of ffmpeg yourself.

 ### Using another video processor
 `videoProcessor` is the video processor used to stream video.
 By default, this is [ffmpeg](https://ffmpeg.org), but can be your own custom version of ffmpeg or other video processor that accepts and understands ffmpeg command line arguments.